AppOmni-Labs/event-maturity-matrix/schema/README.md

 ### Attributes

 Attributes are the individual fields (or keys) from different event_types.
-These help detction, security and IT professionals identify if they can or cannot detect certain activity effeciently (or even at all).
+These help detection, security and IT professionals identify if they can or cannot detect certain activity efficiently (or even at all).

 Current defined attributes are: